How to Calm an Aggressive Cat

 Look at your own reaction to your cat.
 If you're using noise to prevent your cats from scratching, you could be making their aggression worse.
 Instead, pick up a product like Stop the Scratch Natural Cat Scratch Deterrent Spray for a natural way to reduce scratching.
 Derived from natural ingredients, the spray is non-toxic and safe for any area of your home.

 Watch for Warning Signs

-Calming an aggressive cat doesn't need to be complicated.
-Some patience, a proactive approach, and listening to what your pet is trying to tell you to go a long way in changing their behavior.
+Learning how to calm an angry cat doesn't need to be complicated.
+Some patience, a proactive approach, and listening to what your pet is trying to tell you go a long way in changing their behavior.